How to sell crafts online in 6 simple steps

 Some techniques to try:

-Get social - Present your brand on major social platforms, particularly those that cater to shoppers and handmade enthusiasts, like Facebook, Instagram, and Pinterest.
+• Get social: Present your brand on major social platforms, particularly those that cater to shoppers and handmade enthusiasts, like Facebook, Instagram and Pinterest.
 Regularly post new, original content to build up your community and take the time to actually engage with your network.

-Create a blog - Adding a free blog to your site and regularly updating it with fresh content can help to build up your credibility and improve our site’s search engine visibility (aka “SEO”).
+• Create a blog: Adding a free blog to your site and regularly updating it with fresh content can help to build up your credibility and improve our site’s search engine visibility (aka “SEO”).
 Of course, a blog is a long-term commitment; we don’t advise starting one if you don’t have the time, resources, and/or passion to manage it.

-Attend local events - Spread the word about your business by attending local fairs and events (or hosting virtual workshops and live events).
+• Attend local events: Spread the word about your business by attending local fairs and events (or hosting virtual workshops and live events).
 Showcase your crafts and invite your attendees to join your mailing list to receive information on any upcoming sales or product drops.

-As a crafter, your online store is an expression of your creativity as much as it is a way to earn some hard-earned money.
+As a crafter, building an online store is an expression of your creativity as much as it is a way to earn some hard-earned money.
 As you dive into the world of eCommerce, have fun with it.
 Remember to stay true to your initial vision for your crafts while acquiring new customers and fans.

 How to sell crafts online FAQ